MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 2. Create an Exchange transport rule for each label: Apply the rule when the message properties include the classification that you configured, and modify the message properties to set a message header.

-    For the message header, you'll find the information to specify by inspecting the Internet headers of an email that you sent and classified by using your Azure Information Protection label.
+    For the message header, you find the information to specify by inspecting the Internet headers of an email that you sent and classified by using your Azure Information Protection label.
 Look for the header **msip_labels** and the string that immediately follows, up to and including the semicolon.
 Using the previous example:

     **msip_labels: MSIP_Label_0e421e6d-ea17-4fdb-8f01-93a3e71333b8_Enabled=True;**